xentara-plugin v2.0.4

 Resolving Cross References

-You can use the resolver to resolve the following types of objects:
+You can use the context to resolve the following types of objects:

 The objects will be available from the realize() loading step onwards.